jara1998/wechat-Mini-Program/README.md

-This Wechat Mini App is for mHealth interventions, increasing treatment engagement and medication adherence of newly diagnosed HIV patients.
+This Wechat Applet is for mHealth interventions, increasing treatment engagement and medication adherence of newly diagnosed HIV patients.

 Main Functionalites: